Beacon-Design/HTMLCSSJS_Study/-Staff-/- Guideline -/Brand + Logo + Identity Design/Branding and Brand Identity.md

 > I know you might be Jane, but that doesn't tell me whether you're nice or a jerk.
 This is tricky, most clients want a logo that shows what they do, or what product they make.
 But consider Apple, if the logo was a little illustration of the first Macintosh, they could never venture into iTunes,iPhones, and all the other products that are now part of the Apple family.
 By remaining neutral and focusing on a clear identifier, the client can evolve and grow in any direction.

-Second, a logo cannot solve every problem.
-As we discussed previously, the logo is there to reinforce the brand message.
+Second, a logo cannot solve every problem. the logo is there to reinforce the brand message.

 > It can't fix a company's profits if the distribution process in shipping is flawed.
 A logo is a good Armani suit, it makes me look professional, well-groomed, and confident, but can't help me if I have an awful personality.